PoCInnovation/Workshops/software/19.Socket.io/README.md

 ## Bonus

 * Set connection and disconnect.
-* Create rooms that allow you to send a message to every user that are in the same room as you.
+* Create rooms that allow you to send a message to every user that is in the same room.
-* Amelioration of your Front with React.
+* Improve your fronted with React.
 * Authentication of the user with socket.
-* Add a database to stock the message et refresh when there is a connexion.
+* Add a database to store messages and refresh when there is a connection.

-#### Resources :
+#### Resources
 - [React](https://reactjs.org/)
 - [Room Socket](https://socket.io/docs/v3/rooms/index.html)
 - [Authentication Socket](https://socket.io/docs/v3/middlewares/)